Administrative Reviews and Exceptions for the Zell Miller Grant

 - If the request is based upon a situation in which the student was convicted or plead guilty or nolo contendere to a criminal act or charge.

-- If the student is requesting that post-secondary or high school grades be forgiven or altered.
+- If the student is requesting that postsecondary grades be forgiven or altered.

 - If the request is based upon any reason other than those specifically listed in the Guidelines for Approval of an Exception Request section of the program regulations.

-- If the student is still beyond the Attempted-Hours and/or Paid-Hours limit even if the withdrawn hours are forgiven.
+- If the student is still beyond the Paid-Hours limit even if the withdrawn hours are forgiven.

-If you are the parent of a student that is submitting a request for an administrative review and/or exception, and wish to communicate with GSFC about your child's request, the commission will need to receive a signed Authorization to Release Non-Public Information form from the student.
+If you are the parent of a student that is submitting a request for an administrative review and/or exception, and wish to communicate with GSFC about your student’s request, GSFC will need to receive a signed Third-Party Authorization to Release Information form from the student.